RMCodesGH/REM-Codes/README.md

 # Hi.
 I'm REM.

-I am a programmer.
+I am a programmer and 3D modeler.
 I program primarily in Java, Python, Kotlin, and C#.

-I have been programming since I was 7.
+I use [Blender](Blender.org) to model in 3D.

-I am a part of Atomic Robotics, an FTC team that builds competitive robots to solve problems and complete challenges.
+I also run a [youtube channel]() where I compete in 3D challenges, teach you how to model, and create comedy content.

 ##### <h3>Statistics: </h3>
 ![profile visit](https://komarev.com/ghpvc/?username=REM-Codes) [![Repos Badge](https://badges.pufler.dev/repos/REM-Codes)](https://badges.pufler.dev)